NeurodataWithoutBorders/nwb_hackathons/HCK16_2023_Granada_RH/README.md

 ## Application

 Space for the event is limited.
-Apply to attend Neurodata Rehack 2 [here](https://forms.gle/akaThWFBJrv7udev9).
+Apply to attend NeuroDataReHack 2023 [here](https://forms.gle/akaThWFBJrv7udev9).

-Application deadline: TBD
+* Application deadline: May 1
-Notification of admission decisions: TBD
+* Notification of admission decisions: June 1

 ## Logistics